“You don’t sleep in a snow hole. You just wait for morning.”

 - the following day we were attempting to summit Aneto, a long 12-14 hour day

-- I’m afraid of the dark and have never solo wild camped before
+- I’m afraid of the dark and never have solo wild camping before

-- it’s a stone throws distance from a nice tempting warm snug mountain hut that has a bed with my name on
+- it’s a stone’s throws distance from a nice tempting warm, snug mountain hut that has a bed with my name on

 Then I thought about the cons….